AOT-Technologies/node-wire/docs/packaging.md

 2. Fill in the Notes, merge to `main`, confirm CI is green.
 3. Dispatch **Create Release Tag** with `version` set to `1.2.0b1` (no leading `v`).
 4. Dispatch `.github/workflows/publish.yml` once per allowlisted package with `tag: v1.2.0b1`.
-Publish skips the GitHub Release check for pre-release tags.
+Publish skips the GitHub Release check for pre-release tags (same pipeline steps as stable otherwise).

 Install a beta with: